JusCampin/bcc-hunting-wagon/README.md

 token plus the reserved items.
 Call `FinalizeButcherCargo` with `true` only after payment succeeds.
 Passing `false`, allowing the reservation to time out, or stopping the calling resource restores the cargo.

+Pass an array of cargo row IDs to reserve selected carcasses.
+Passing an empty array reserves all current cargo.
+Reservations expire after 30 seconds.